-So to help our guests learn more about what they can do to minimise their environmental impact when on holiday, we have put together a brief guide - a primer on carbon footprints, carbon offsets and travelling smart.
+Navigating this minefield often requires travellers to trawl sites filled with conflicting or misleading information - without ever learning how to actually travel more sustainably.
+So, to help our guests learn more about what they can do to minimise their environmental impact when on holiday, we’ve put together this brief guide to carbon footprints, carbon offsets and travelling smart.

-For many divers and travellers, sustainability and minimising the environmental impact of their holiday is as important as finding the right resort or the best season to visit.
-But what exactly is sustainable travel?
-What can an individual do to ensure their carbon-footprint is kept to a minimum?
+For many divers, travelling responsibly and sustainably, and minimising the environmental impact of their holiday, is as important as finding the right resort or the best season to visit.
+But what do some of these buzzwords actually mean?
+Let’s clear up the definitions of two commonly used terms - ecotourism and sustainable tourism.
+While often used interchangeably, it helps to understand a little more about the two terms.

-Estimates vary, but it is believed that the airline industry is roughly responsible for 2-3% of all, human-caused climate impacts worldwide - a hugely significant contribution.
-And whilst the industry continues to evolve and make significant improvements to its planes, the carbon-cost of a flight will always be the single overriding factor when a traveler considers their carbon footprint.
+Whilst the airline industry continues to evolve and make significant improvements to its planes, the carbon-cost of a flight will always be the single overriding factor when a traveller considers their carbon footprint.
+But, by keeping a few things in mind when making a booking, travellers can make a more informed choice and avoid unnecessary excess carbon production as a result.

 - Occupancy rate.
 Planes that fly fully-loaded mean a lower carbon footprint per passenger, compared to those that fly half empty on a regular basis.

 - Freight share.
-Mixing passengers and cargo means airlines can maximise their cost- and fuel-efficiency for every flight, bringing down the carbon-cost for the passengers.
+Mixing passengers and cargo means airlines can maximise their efficiency for every flight, bringing down the carbon-cost for the passengers.

 - Seat density.
 More seats means more passengers and a lower carbon-cost per head.